BahruzHuseynov/Object-Tracking-AI_Lab/README.md

    <h1>2D Lego Tracking - Object Tracking</h1>
    <h2>AI Laboratory Work (ELTE 2025 - Summer Work + Autumn Semester)</h2>
 </div>
 <img src = "https://eduscope.me/storage/app/media/pages/affiliated%20universities/LOGOS/ELTE.jpg">

 It is a research based project in which two

-This project implements a **2D Gaze Tracking** system that uses appearance-based methods to control the paddle in the **Breakout** game.
-The system tracks the user's gaze and moves the paddle based on their eye position, providing a unique and engaging way to interact with the game.

 # Technology
 - **Python**: Main programming language. ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)